There are several ways a security system can verify that somebody is an authorized user. Most systems are looking for one or more of the following:

 But even with this significant drawback, fingerprint scanners and biometric systems are an excellent means of identification.
 In the future, they'll most likely become an integral part of most peoples' everyday life, just like keys, ATM cards and passwords are today.

-For much more information about fingerprint scanners and other biometric technologies, check out the links on the next page.
+For much more information about fingerprint scanners and other biometric technologies, check out the links below.